tellison/testing/ojvg-advisory.md

  - OpenJDK Version Stream Affected
    - Specific release in freetext header

-== Steps
+== Steps ==

-1. Scrape OpenJDK website -> Intermediate OJVG info file This allows for isolating website changes from downstream
+1. Parse OpenJDK email -> Intermediate OJVG info json file.
+   - This allows for isolating announcement format changes from downstream.
+   - Subscribe to announce list to be event driven?
+   - Can check validity with signing key.
-2. Combine Intermediate file with Temurin info and NIST info Create an adoptium/temurin/temurin-vdr.json
+2. Combine Intermediate file with Temurin info and NIST info
+   - Create an adoptium/temurin/temurin-vdr.json
+   - Captures CVE info, scores from others and affected Temurin products.
-3. Update VDR on each Temurin release, Adoptium disclosure, and each OJVG website update
+3. Update VDR on each Temurin release, Adoptium disclosure, and each OJVG update.
 4. Extract a summary of the VDR to publish alongside the Temurin Release Notes.